 What is Swimming for Recreation?

-Swimming for recreation is an aquatic activity which provides a good way to relax and have fun.
+Swimming for recreation is an aquatic activity that provides a good way to relax and have fun.
 It’s a type of low-impact workout that can be done by children and adults alike.
 Recreational swimming styles which you can engage in include freestyle, backstroke, breaststroke, and sidestroke.

 Swimming Bag Essentials